-THE FINAL SELECTION FOR THE POST WILL BE BASED ON TOTAL MARKS SECURED IN THE WRITTEN EXAMINATION OF PAPER-I, II AND DEMONSTRATION.
+THE FINAL SELECTION FOR THE POST WILL BE BASED ON TOTAL MARKS SECURED IN THE WRITTEN EXAMINATION OF PAPER-I, II & III AND DEMONSTRATION.

-- 1. The applicants will be subjected to written examination of Paper-I and Paper-II of Objective Type and candidates would be called in the order of merit for demonstration in the respective categories duly following the Rule of reservation in the Ratio of 1:2.
-Attending both Paper-I & Paer II and demonistration are compulsory. - 2.
-There will be penalty for wrong answers marked in the objective tests of Paper-I and II.
-For each question for which a wrong answer is given by the candidate, one fourth (1/4)

-of the marks assigned to that question will be deducted as penalty to arrive at corrected score.
-If a question is left blank, i.e., if no answer is marked by the candidate, there will be no penalty for that question.

-- 3. Marks secured in Paper-I and Paper-II and marks obtained in demonstration will be counted for preparation of final Merit list. - 4.
+- 1. The applicants will be subjected to written examination of Paper-I, Paper-II & Paper-III of Objective Type and the provisional selection will be made in order of merit based on the total marks secured in all the (03) papers.
+Candidates would be called for certificate verification and demonstration in the respective categories duly following the Rule of reservation in the ratio of 1:2. - 2.
+There will be penalty for wrong answers marked in the objective tests of Paper-I, II & III.
+For each question for which a wrong answer is given by the candidate, one fourth (1/4) of the marks assigned to that question will be deducted as penalty to arrive at corrected score.
+If a question is left blank, i.e., if no answer is marked by the candidate, there will be no penalty for that question. - 3.
+Marks secured in Paper-I, Paper-II and Paper-III and marks obtained in demonstration will be counted for preparation of final Merit list. - 4.
 The candidates will be selected and allotted to the Residential Educational Institutions Societies in Telangana State as per the option exercised and as per their rank in the merit list and as per zonal preference for allotment of candidates against available vacancies after verification of Certificates, Community and Category wise for the vacancies available as required. - 5.
 The appearance in all papers in the Written Examination and Demonstration as per rules is compulsory.
 Absence in any paper/ papers / Demonstration will automatically render his/her candidature as disqualified. - 6.
 Candidates have to produce Original documents and other particulars on the day of verification itself.
-If candidate fails to produce any of the required certificates and if the particulars furnished by him / her in the Application do not tally with the Original documents produced by him / her, then his / her candidature will be rejected/disqualified without any further correspondence.
-As candidature for the recruitment is processed through Computer/Electronic devices based on the particulars furnished in the Application Form, the candidate is advised to fill in all the relevant particulars carefully. - 7.
-While the Board calls for preference of candidates in respect of posts/R.E.I.
+If candidate fails to produce any of the required certificates and if the particulars furnished by him / her in the Application do not tally with the Original documents produced by him / her, then his / her candidature will be rejected/ disqualified without any further correspondence.
+As candidature for the recruitment is processed through Computer/Electronic devices based on the particulars furnished in the Application Form, the candidate is advised to fill in all the relevant particulars carefully.

+- 7. While the Board calls for preference of candidates in respect of posts/R.E.I.
 Societies etc., in the application form, it is hereby clarified that the said preferences are only indicative for being considered to the extent possible but not binding or limiting the Board's powers enjoyed under G.O.Ms.No.22, Scheduled Castes Development Department, dated 27.04.2018.
 Therefore, the Board has the power to assigning a successful candidate to any of the notified posts for which he is considered to be qualified and eligible, subject to fulfilling the selection criterion. - 8.
 The appointment of selected candidates will be subject to their being found medically fit in the appropriate Medical Examination, and if he/she is of sound health, active habits free from any bodily defect or infirmity.

-PARA-IX: DEBARMENT:
+PARA-IX:DEBARMENT: